 TEA provides a graduation toolkit found at http://tea.texas.gov/communications/brochures.aspx.
 This toolkit is designed to guide students and families through the benefits of each endorsement to increase the likelihood of preparation and success in college and the workforce.
 It also includes information on various workforce resources provided through the Texas Workforce Commission.
-These resources are geared toward assisting students and parents in planning for postsecondary goals.
+These resources assist students and parents in planning for postsecondary goals.